egressif.

 With Egressif

 On Egressif, the per-identity rate gate would have capped the loop inside its first minute.
 The greylist would have been handled by the delivery layer on a proper schedule, not by the agent.
-And the event stream would have exposed the bug immediately.
+And the delivery record would have exposed the bug immediately.
 One contained identity, zero domain damage, and a bug report instead of a blocklisting.

 Give your agents email that can't embarrass you.